 Driving while impaired can refer to operating a motor vehicle while under the influence of alcohol, drugs, or both.
 Impaired driving is one of America’s most often committed and deadliest crimes.
-In 2010, more than 10,000 people died in alcohol-impaired traffic crashes.
+Each year, more than 10,000 people are killed in completly preventable alcohol-impaired traffic crashes.

 Learn More About Impaired Driving